BartvanRossum/rcsp-benchmark/README.md

 Each duty must satisfy the following labour rules:
 - Start and end at a crew base (depot)
 - Total duty length at most 9.5 hours
-- Exactly one meal break of at least 30 minutes, with no more than 5.5 hours of continuous work before or after the break
+- Contain a meal break of at least 30 minutes such that at most 5.5 hours of continuous work fall between the start of the duty and the start of the break, and at most 5.5 hours between the end of the break and the end of the duty

+Certain connections are designated as break arcs, on which a meal break may be taken.
+A duty is feasible with respect to the meal-break rule if it contains at least one break arc for which both the working time before and the working time after the break stay within the 5.5-hour limit.

 Costs consist of a variable component (1 unit per second of duty time) and a fixed component (equal to 8 hours of variable cost) charged once per duty.